News — Page 241

 Motion Industries, an industrial supplies company, is investing $11.2 million to expand its location in Irondale, a decision that will create 15 new jobs.
 The company is consolidating two extant facilities into a single, 104,000 square foot building.
 The two previously existing facilities are a fluid-power shop and a hose-and-rubber shop.
 “We are extremely excited […]

-Yellowhammer News has learned that the Macon County Democratic Party has paid for and is distributing signs categorically accusing the 2020 Republican general election ticket of “racism.”
-Yard signs have been placed across the county that feature a backdrop of a Confederate flag placed next to a banner for the campaign of President Donald J. […]
+The Macon County Democratic Party has paid for and is distributing signs accusing the 2020 Republican general election ticket of "racism."

 Last week, the Jefferson County Commission voted to take the unprecedented step of opening its courthouses on Saturday for in-person absentee voting, a decision of which was in part driven by concerns over the coronavirus pandemic.
 Claims of voting improprieties have since surfaced.
 However, those claims have been dismissed by Secretary of State John Merrill, […]